 Writing a Cover Letter

-The purpose of a covering letter is to give the employer information about your skills and experience which can’t be explained in resume.
+The purpose of a cover letter is to give the employer information about your skills and experience which can’t be explained in resume.
 If you don’t have that, like in this case, the cover letter acts as an introduction.
 Check out the cover letter below.

 An interviewer won’t devote more than a minute scanning a resume.
 You have to make the best impact.
 Here are two resume samples.

-Resume sample - without internship experience
+Resume sample - without finance internship experience

 Resume sample – with some internship experience